WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    response without updating signatures at the same time.
 1. If `signature` is not a valid signature of `message` by `publicKey` using `signing-alg`, return "invalid".
+1. If `headers`, interpreted according to {{cbor-representation}}, does not contain a `Content-Type` response header field (Section 3.1.1.5 of
+   {{!RFC7231}}), return "invalid".

+   Clients MUST interpret the signed payload as this specified media type instead of trying to sniff a media type from the bytes of the payload, for example by attaching an `X-Content-Type-Options: nosniff` header field ({{FETCH}}) to the extracted response.
 1. If `integrity` names a header field and parameter that is not present in `responseHeaders` or which the client cannot use to check the integrity of `payload` (for example, the header field is new and hasn't been